 Other things that can negatively affect women’s dental health during pregnancy are unhealthy cravings for sweet foods, morning sickness which might lead to lots of small snacks which is not good for teeth and vomiting which is damaging to the enamel.

 - What Can I Do to Protect my Teeth & Gums?

 Having dental problems like these are completely normal and caused by the fluctuating hormone levels.
 If you are currently experiencing hormone related dental issues, do not worry – there are many ways to prevent them and to treat them.

 The first obvious thing to do is to have a good dental hygiene routine with regular (twice a day) brushing, flossing and use of interdental brushes to ensure a thorough clean.
 I also made sure I always had alcohol-free mouthwash available during my pregnancies to help keep my teeth clean and to use after any morning sickness induced vomiting as you’re not supposed to brush straight afterwards.

-It is also important to visit your dentist during your pregnancy to get advice and treatments for any oral issues.
+It is also important to visit your dentist during your pregnancy to get advice and treatments for any oral issues, such as the dental hygienist service at Vallance Dental Centre in Manchester.
 In the UK, NHS dental care is free during pregnancy and 12 months after you’ve had your baby so it’s a great time to visit frequently to catch and treat any problems early.

 Another thing that you can do is to chew sugar-free chewing gum.
 Research by the Department of Dentistry at King’s College London in 2019 found that people who chew sugar-free gum develop 28% fewer cavities than those who do not.
 Sugar-free chewing gum also alleviates inflamed gums and dry mouth by stimulating saliva production by up 10 to 12 times the normal amount.
 This saliva neutralises acid, soothes inflammation and rids the mouth of bacteria and plaque.